sanskritisingh141/Brain-Tumor-MRI-Classification/README.md

 - Limited generalization to unseen MRI datasets

 ## Future Improvements
-- Apply data augmentation to improve generalization
+- Experiment with transfer learning models such as ResNet50, EfficientNet, and MobileNet
+- Hyperparameter tuning for improved accuracy
+- Deploy as a web application using Flask or Streamlit
+- Integrate explainable AI techniques such as Grad-CAM
 - Use transfer learning models such as ResNet or MobileNet
-- Deploy the model as a web or desktop application

 ## Author
 Sanskriti Singh